Running a website that’s predominantly about camera gear, the question of where to buy cameras often crops up in the Shotkit community.

 Amazon Prime gives you free 2-day shipping to eligible addresses, and even the occasional free same-day delivery service.

-Imagine seeing a camera you like in the morning, then having it on your doorstep by the afternoon!
+Imagine seeing a camera, lens or even a photography backpack you like in the morning, then having it on your doorstep by the afternoon!
 There’s no need for us to leave our houses to shop anymore…!

 In researching where to buy cameras, it’s important to consider huge retailers like Amazon who have amassed thousands of user reviews.